 Fifty-two-year old Guy Kibbee would have been a comfortable choice for Bottom — a little old, maybe, but the right physical and character type — and he probably would have passed muster with the critics (except those in England who sniffed that there were just too damn many American accents in the cast).
 But Reinhardt was impressed with Cagney’s dynamism and the studio was comfortable with his box office clout (he did get top billing), so that was that.
 Cagney’s approach was straightforward — “The keynote,” he recalled decades later, “was the sonofabitch was a ham…he wanted to play all the parts…” He played Bottom as cocky and obnoxious rather than sluggish and obstinate; he made the character work for him, and made his performance work for Reinhardt and the movie.
 It’s not exactly the Bottom of Shakespeare, and in the movie it’s not entirely incongruous for Titania to fall for him, even crowned with a donkey’s head.
 But faced with the fait accompli of his casting, Cagney rolled up his sleeves and got to work.
 It was an attitude Dick Powell could have learned from, if he’d pulled in his lower lip long enough to take notice.

 One facet of the movie that I’ve seen no comment on, but that keeps it living and breathing today, is its undercurrent of discreet eroticism.
 Nothing to put the bluenoses of the Hays Office out of joint, to be sure, but it’s there all the same.
 Here, for example, is the on-screen equivalent of that posed publicity shot of Titania and Bottom that I showed in Part 1.
 Not only is the pose more explicitly sexual, but so is the expression on Titania’s face.
-In the publicity still she stares blankly past Bottom’s nose, while here — in action, as it were — she gazes at him with an afterglow worthy of Scarlett O’Hara.
+In the publicity still she stares blankly past Bottom’s snout, while here — in action, as it were — she gazes at him with a postcoital afterglow worthy of Scarlett O’Hara.

 And here we are again with Hermia, as she contemplates eloping to beyond the forest with her true love Lysander.
 In 18-year-old Olivia de Havilland’s first screen performance, Hermia is proper and maidenly, but we see moments like this, flashes of the wanton under her decorous exterior.
 It makes the transition ring true later, as Puck’s mischievous love potion takes effect on Lysander, when Hermia becomes a snarling spitfire, seething with all the fury and sexual frustration of a woman scorned.